ghbrown/mg_tune/README.md

 **Major inflexibilities of current parser include**:

-- full command names should be used, for example `pyamg.aggregation.smoothed_aggregation_solver`; for example, the following is not allowed
+- full command names should be used, for example `pyamg.aggregation.smoothed_aggregation_solver` or `ml.solve()`; to get a full printout of the "namespace" of which `mgtune` is aware use `mgtune.tunable()`; in regards to naming in the input solver, the following will result in `mgtune` not detecting any tuning points

 ```python
 import pyamg